PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 IronSkillet includes a small set of custom reports aimed at SecOps practices and discovering malicious behavior.
 These can be used as a reference for additional custom reports.

-Monitor > Management Custom Reports
+Monitor > Manage Custom Reports
 +++++++++++++++++++++++++++++++++++

 .. image:: images/vg_monitor_customReport.png